 - Clean the lint filter after each dryer load.

 What’s TIP #30?
 You tell us.
-Leave us a note in the comments to round out the list with a tip you have that saves money on your energy bill.
+Leave us a note in the comments to round out the list with a tip you have that will save money on your electric bill.

 (Source: www.SRPnet.com- Energy Saving Tips)